weonyuan/compiler/README.md

 # compiler
-Compiler^2.
+aBasicCompiler.
+Not to be confused with BASIC.
 A compiler made by a compiled language (TypeScript).
 My other works pertaining to Marist College's CMPT 432 (Design of Compilers) can also be found here.

 ## Setup
 1. Download or fork this repo, and extract if necessary.